Justin Herbert Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Season Stats

-- He's also figured in the ground game, with 301 rushing yards (18.8 ypg) on 61 carries with three rushing touchdowns.
+- He also has 301 rushing yards on 61 carries with three touchdowns, averaging 18.8 yards per game.

 - The Chargers have run 60.3% passing plays and 39.7% rushing plays this season.
 They rank sixth in the NFL in scoring.